 However, you do not receive a restocking fee credit if Amazon takes responsibility for the condition of the returned item and issues you a reimbursement.

-Read more about how to charge an Amazon restocking fee here.
+Read more about how to charge an Amazon restocking fee to leverage your business operations.

 Amazon may also issue replacements to customers returning FBA items.

 When that happens, Amazon will ship a new item from your inventory free of charge to a customer on the conditions that it is still in stock, and customers must return the item being replaced.

 Unfortunately, as a seller, you will not receive payment for a replacement order.
 However, you will also not be charged fees.

 When an item is stored in an FBA warehouse, it incurs a variety of fees related to storage, fulfillment, and labeling.

 When an item is returned to a fulfillment center, it becomes subject to additional charges.

 FBA removal order fees are charged when an item is deemed as unsellable in its current condition.
 This is the cost Amazon charges when those items are sent back to the seller to dispose of.